Coronavirus: Premier League clubs reconfirm commitment to finishing season but no decision reached

 The Eredivisie and Ligue 1 opted to cancel the remainder of their seasons but several of Europe's top leagues are still seeking solutions to complete campaigns.

-It was confirmed on Thursday the German government had delayed a decision on when the Bundesliga can restart until May 6, while Lega Serie A reportedly revealed on Friday its 20 clubs had unanimously agreed to complete the season.
+It was confirmed German government had delayed a decision on when the Bundesliga can restart until 6 May, while Lega Serie A reportedly revealed on Saturday (AEST) its 20 clubs had unanimously agreed to complete the season.

-Liverpool were 25 points clear of second-place Manchester City prior to the Premier League's suspension.
+Liverpool was 25 points clear of second-place Manchester City prior to the Premier League's suspension.